ikr/ikr.su-blog/_drafts/a-story-about-semantic-naming.markdown

 So, as you can imagine we've ended up with _thousands_ of bitmaps.
 They were stored, of course, as _resources_ in resource DLL-s, one DLL per language, and their ID-s were aliased with `#define`-s in a long `resource.h` file.
 That was a pretty standard setup for the old-school Win32 apps.
-On top of the resources we had an object-oriented widgets implementation, often doubling in `camelCase` in the object properties the `CONST_CASE` names from `resource.h`.
+On top of the resources we had an object-oriented widgets implementation, often doubling in the object properties in `camelCase` the `CONST_CASE` names from `resource.h`.
+Now, the interesting part was how we named our visual elements.
+Here are some examples for you:

+* `lightBlueBackground`
+* `redButtonDisabledText`
+* `blueFrameLeftTopCorner`
+* `yellowishGradientInTheCenter`

+Thus, the names reflected what color or pattern elements had, or where they were located in the GUI layout.